-The quarterly review is an opportunity to adjust and realign your goals based on achievements you have made or where there is work to do to get back on track.
+The quarterly review is an opportunity to adjust and realign your goals based on the achievements you have made or where there is work to do to get back on track.

 I’ve also included your motivations as an important step in this quick guide process.

 You know how much I believe in knowing your WHY…

 Well, each goal needs a few motivations.
 Why do you want the goal, how will it transform your life?

 The motivations are what will drive your performance and achievement, so don’t skip this step, it’s just as important as writing the goals down.